News & Analysis thehindu.com

 Prelims Takeaways

-• The role of RBI in managing currency exchange rates.
+• The role of the Reserve Bank of India in managing the rupee's exchange rate.

 Elimination Traps